ohmycode/jquery.animejs/README.md

 ### Features

 - Chain Anime.js calls in a more readable way.
-- Supports latest Anime.js versions.
+- Supports latest Anime.js versions with all options.
 - Very small Footprint (~400 bytes).

 #### Example